 There isn’t one!
 It’s entirely up to you.

-We have wheelchair access and a Disabled Toilet.
+We have wheelchair access, a lift and a Disabled Toilet.
 Just ask if you need directions or help.
 The service is also transmitted through a hearing loop system.
 There are spaces within the church set aside for wheelchairs.
 Disabled parking spaces are available in front of the church.

 Where do I sit ?